-Mariane Ibrahim is pleased to announce Longing, the gallery's inaugural exhibition with Peter Uka.
+Mariane Ibrahim announces Longing, the gallery's inaugural exhibition with Peter Uka.
 On view in Chicago from November 13, 2021 – January 15, 2022, the show marks the artist's first show with the gallery and in the United States.

 Novelist Zadie Smith commented that “historical nostalgia” was a sentiment not “available” to black people: “I can’t go back to the fifties because life in the fifties for me is not pretty, nor is it pretty in 1320 or 1460 or 1580 or 1820 or even 1960 in this country, very frankly.”